-Unsecured debt: Debt that is not defined as secured debt and that S&P Global Ratings uses to derive the FRP (see the Scope of Consolidation section in the criteria article "Corporate Methodology," published Nov.
-19, 2013).
+Unsecured debt: Debt that is not defined as secured debt and that S&P Global Ratings uses to derive the FRP (see "Corporate Methodology").
 Unsecured debt includes hybrid debt instruments at full face value.

-Subsidiary: Any company owned (either wholly or partly) by the issuer, whose debt (either wholly or partly) is part of the scope of consolidation (see "Corporate Methodology: Ratios And Adjustments," published Nov.
-19, 2013), and which is used to derive the issuer's FRP.
+Subsidiary: Any company owned (either wholly or partly) by the issuer, whose debt (either wholly or partly) is part of the scope of consolidation (see "Corporate Methodology: Ratios And Adjustments"), and which is used to derive the issuer's FRP.
 We typically treat debt issued by subsidiaries that are pure financing vehicles--that is, entities which exist solely to issue debt on behalf of their immediate parent and that do not own any operating assets or shares in operating subsidiaries--as if it were issued by the parent.